 5. Titled "Star Players" on front.
 Back 5 in black.
 82 x 56.
 (55).
 For anonymous "Pin Ups" issued with this series, see set ZJ9-4

-Now I am not sure how the two were issued together, being that they are different sizes, but being A. & B.C, I imagine these larger items were simply folded to fit.
+These so called "pin-ups" are also shown on the cards themselves on the bottom of the reverse, as well as being mentioned on the packets, which cost 3d.
+Now I am not sure how the two were issued together, being that they are different sizes, but being A. & B.C, I kind of imagine that the larger items were simply folded to fit.

 In our updated British Trade Index the set is cross-referenced under "Star Players - See under Footballers 1978/68 AAB-350".
 Once there, both parts are described as :